Improved gravitational-wave constraints on higher-order curvature theories of gravity: Constraints on Quadratic Gravity

 \subsection{Selection of Sources}

 Our choice of events used in the Bayesian analysis carried out in this paper was guided by several motivations.
 Namely, we are confident that low mass events will typically be the most effective at constraining quadratic theories of gravity like dCS and EdGB, as the curvature is higher for lighter systems.
 This idea is motivated by the form of the modifications shown in Eqs.~\eqref{eq:dCS_beta} and~\eqref{eq:EdGB_beta}.
 As the phase modification scales inversely with the total mass to the fourth power, smaller masses will drastically improve the constraint (all else being equal).
+This is still true when also considering the PN order of the modification, as the $\beta_{\dCS,\EdGB}$ phase factors in Eq.~\eqref{eq:dCS_beta} and Eq.~\eqref{eq:EdGB_beta} are accompanied by powers of $u=(\pi \mathcal{M} f)^{1/3}$.
+The phase modification (relative to the Newtonian term in GR proportional to $u^{-5}$) becomes $\beta_{\dCS} u^{4} $ and $\beta_{\EdGB} u^{-2}$ in dCS (2PN) and EdGB (-1PN), respectively.
+In the case of EdGB, both components [the factor of $u$ and the specific form of Eq.~\eqref{eq:EdGB_beta}] improve the constraining power of lighter systems over heavier ones.
+This is less obvious for dCS, where the modification enters at 2PN and introduces an additional factor of $u^{4} = (\pi \mathcal{M} f)^{4/3}$ relative to the Newtonian order term in GR.
+This factor weakens constraints coming from light systems as compared with heavier systems.
+However, combining the dependence on $u$ with $\beta_{\dCS}$ yields an overall dependence on mass of $m^{-8/3}$.
+This leads to lighter system still outperforming heavier ones, in spite of the high PN order in which the modification is introduced.
 This analytic reasoning is also supported by the numerical explorations performed in Refs.~\cite{Alexander:2017jmt,Perkins:2020tra}.
 Furthermore, highly spinning systems would produce tighter constraints than non-spinning binaries as the phase modification grows with higher spin systems in general.
 Hence systems with large effective aligned spins $\chi_{\text{eff}}$ were also preferred, where $\chi_{\text{eff}}$ is defined as

 Given all of this, there are several interesting sources in GWTC-1 and GWTC-2, but not all of these could be used to place constraints on dCS and EdGB gravity.
 To begin with, the highly asymmetric sources GW190814~\cite{Abbott:2020khf} and GW190412~\cite{LIGOScientific:2020stg} could be of interest, but systematics due to waveform mismodeling and the uncertain nature of the lighter compact object in GW190814 are of concern.
 These concerns (specifically in the case of GW190814) are explored more thoroughly in Appendix~\ref{app:source_classification}.